edwardlavender/patter/README.md

 simulation forwards (or backwards) in time, sampling states (locations, termed ‘particles’) that are consistent with the movement model and the observations up to and including each time point.
-We end up with a time series (`data.table`) of particles that approximate the partial marginal distribution for the location of the animal, at each time step:
+We end up with a time series (`data.table::data.table`) of particles that approximate the partial marginal distribution for the location of the animal, at each time step:

 ``` r
 # List filter arguments